hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Using Cloud Code/Unreal Cloud Code.md

 ### Get Event

-For this example call the *Get_Pos* Event straight after the Player authenticates:
+For this example, call the *Get_Pos* Event straight after the Player authenticates:
 * Once the player is *authenticated*, their location will be set to the values received from *Get_Pos*.
 This is why it's important to have a default value.
 * The get sequence will take place in the Login Widget, which initiates the player *authentication*.
 * On valid response, the player will teleport to the location retrieved through the saved X, Y, and Z values.